-Theology IV: Living as a Disciple of Jesus Christ in Society (12)
+Course: Theology IV: Living as a Disciple of Jesus Christ in Society (12) 0.5 Credit

 The purpose of this course is to introduce students to the social doctrine of the Catholic Church (also known as "Catholic social teaching").
+In this course, students are to learn how Christ's concern for others, especially the poor and needy, is present today in the Church's social teaching and mission.
 Catholic social teaching articulates a vision of true human flourishing in solidarity with the whole human family.
 It identifies the social ills which obstruct that flourishing, both for individual human persons, and for whole communities of people.
 Most importantly, it critiques inhumane structures and behaviors, and offers alternative forms of communal life and moral reasoning that build up "a culture of life" and "a civilization of love."
 This course is taken during the fall semester.